wycats/net-http/README.markdown

 * Add support for partial reads from the response
 * Document and clean up the semantics of when #body can be called after a request
+* The body method should never return an Adapter.
+It should either return a String or nil (if well-defined semantics justify a nil)
 * Other features as I think of them